rickkas7/NFC_UICR_RK/README.md

 ```
 nfrjprog -f NRF52 --program uicr.hex --chiperase
-nfrjprog -f NRF52 --program device-restore-image.hex
+nfrjprog -f NRF52 --program device-restore.hex
 ```

-You cannot restore UICR bytes with a CMSIS/DAP debugger drag-and-drop but you may be able to with OpenOCD.
+You cannot restore UICR bytes with a CMSIS/DAP debugger drag-and-drop.

+The OpenOCD `nrf5 mass_erase` option can be used, along with the the device restore JTAG .hex file.

 ### SWD programming manually